 In high-income countries, where the infrastructure and services already exist to deliver cancer care, barriers are often a result of income level, geographical location, ethnicity, race, age, gender, sexual orientation, mental or physical health.
 These can be overcome when governments and health systems recognise and consider the specific needs and cultural contexts of certain populations to ensure that everyone is able to access them equally.
 This is the basis for the Policy on Ethnicity and Health issued in 2017 by the Pan-American Health Organization, the Indigenous Cancer Strategy in Canada, the strong emphasis on equity in the 2019-2029 New Zealand Cancer Plan, or the nomination last year of a Chief Equity Officer at the New York City Health Department.

-In low-resource settings, there are many innovations that can hugely benefit cancer care – these include, point-of-care rapid diagnostic testing, HPV self-sampling kits for cervical cancer screening, mobile screening units, telehealth – that allow for cost-efficient investments in cancer care.
+In low-resource settings, there are many innovations that allow for cost-efficient investments and can hugely benefit cancer care.
+These include point-of-care rapid diagnostic testing, HPV self-sampling kits for cervical cancer detection, mobile screening units, telehealth.
 All countries, including low and middle-income countries, can invest in cancer services to improve access to care- focusing initially on cancer prevention and health promotion, early diagnosis and access to treatment for selected cancers and including these in the Universal Health Care (UHC) package.
 Cancer interventions can then be progressively scaled up in line with a country’s National Cancer Control Plan- an essential tool for outlining a country’s long-term approach to reducing its cancer burden and improving the quality of life for patients.

 The article “Cancer groundshot: Access to proven treatments must parallel development of new therapies" published in The Conversation, Bishal Gyawali argues that “most patients with cancer die not because they don’t have access to these newer drugs, but because they do not have access to even the basic treatments".
 He cites as examples the need for radiotherapy (90% of cancer patients living in low-income countries and 50% in middle-income countries currently lack access), or the significant benefits in investing in HPV vaccination, cervical cancer screening and effective treatment of early detected cervical cancers to eliminate this cancer, before acquiring newer drugs like pembrolizumab to treat metastatic cervical cancer.